 At the risk of ticking some folks off, we'll come right out and say it: Most people don't really need a V8-powered full-size SUV.
 If you are one of the few who do, however, the 2011 Chevrolet Suburban should be at the top of your "must test-drive" list.

 The Suburban -- which celebrated its 75th birthday last year -- does an awful lot of things well.
 That includes things you expect, like hauling lots of people and cargo and towing heavy trailers and boats.
 As far as traditional full-size SUVs go, the Suburban is actually surprisingly pleasant to drive thanks to a comfortable ride and beefy V8 power.

-As long as heavy-duty towing isn't a priority (which goes back to our point about most people not needing a V8 SUV), you might also look at a large crossover like Chevy's own Traverse, which is still quite roomy yet more nimble and gets better fuel economy.
+As long as heavy-duty towing isn't a priority (which goes back to our point about most people not needing a V8 SUV), you might also look at a large crossover like the 2011 Chevrolet Traverse, which is still quite roomy yet more nimble and gets better fuel economy.
 But for maximum seating, cargo and towing capacity, you're not going to go wrong with the Chevy Suburban.

 Body Styles, Trim Levels, and Options

 The 2011 Chevrolet Suburban full-size SUV is offered in 1500 and heavy-duty 2500 models.
 Both are available in the base LS and midlevel LT, while the top-shelf LTZ model is available as a 1500 only.
 All Suburbans can be had in either two- or four-wheel drive.